WHEN THE SCHOOLS REOPEN: A PROGRAMME TO STOP BULLYING

 The amazing thing about the student body is this: If you talk to any class about the unfairness of bullying, you will get almost 100% agreement that bullying should be stopped and that strong measures are needed to stop it.

 In my opinion, a school that proclaims "There is no bullying in this school" is always sadly mistaken.

 A Principal who proclaims "bullying will not be tolerated in this school" - and then believes that this motto will stop all bullying - is also sadly mistaken.

-Of course it is good to foster a positive influence in students bu the tragic mistake in my experience is for a school to purport that positive influences alone are the solution to school bullying.
+Of course it is good to foster a positive influence in students but the tragic mistake is for a school to purport that positive influences alone are the solution to school bullying.

 THE WRONG WAY

 Many schools use the phrase "Whenever someone makes a complaint that he or she is beng bullied, the school does evrything possible to bring the bullying to an end".
 Even some experts may use this kind of phraseology.
 They seem to think that victims are able or willing or both able and willing to report to people in authority that they (the victims) are being bullied.